Cover photo by John Wilkinson.

 Behaviour

-A distinctly aerial species that spends long periods in flight coursing up and down a chosen route.
-Occasionally seen perched when it will hang vertically with wings outstretched.
-Often seen hovering over white water and has a great change of speed as it darts off to snatch prey or chase off a rival.
+The Ringed Cascader is a strongly aerial species that spends long periods in flight, coursing up and down a chosen route.
+They are occasionally seen perched, hanging vertically with the wings outstretched.
+The Ringed Cascader can often be seen hovering over white water and has a great change of speed as it darts off to snatch prey or to chase off a rival.
 Females and immatures are regularly found away from water in the surrounding woodlands.

 Status and Conservation

-Locally common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Ringed Cascader is locally common.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
 Zygonyx torridus makes little use of man-made habitats as it is reliant on flowing rivers.
-It is however a fairly hardy species that can inhabit somewhat degraded rivers provided its habitat requirements are met.
+It is, however, a fairly hardy species that can inhabit somewhat degraded rivers provided its habitat requirements are met.

 Distribution